yoe/SReview/README.md

 rather than having just one dispatcher in the whole network (which is annoying).

-Once gridengine has been installed, copy the `config.pl.template` file in the scripts directory to `config.pl`, edit it, and run `perl dispatch`.
+Once gridengine has been installed, run `sreview-dispatch`.

-If you want to modify the output formats, you should edit the `transcode` script where you can add and/or remove ffmpeg command lines.

-If you want to modify the look and feel of the webinterface, you should edit the files in the web/templates directory.

 If you have any issues with SReview, please file an issue (or better yet, a pull request) on the github issue tracker.